akamai/terraform-provider-akamai/docs/data-sources/property_cp_code.md

 ## Argument Reference

-The following arguments are supported:
+This data source supports these arguments:

 * `name` - (Required) The name of the CP code.
-* `group_id` - The group's unique ID.
+* `group_id` - (Required) The group's unique ID.
 If your ID doesn't include the `grp_` prefix, the Akamai Provider appends it to your entry for processing purposes.
 * `contract_id` - (Required) A contract's unique ID.
 If your ID doesn't include the `ctr_` prefix, the Akamai Provider appends it to your entry for processing purposes.

 ### Deprecated Arguments